|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland/Österreich/Italien 2013|

-The choice fell on David Garrett, the rock star among the violinists, who seemed almost predestined for this role.
-Garrett embodies the virtuoso at the height of his career.
-Throughout Europe he is celebrated and loved by women and his person has become a real myth that fascinates and fills concert halls.
+The choice fell on David Garrett, the rock star among violinists, who seemed virtually predestined for the role.
+Garrett embodies the virtuoso at the peak of his career.
+He is celebrated and loved by women all over Europe, and his person has become a veritable myth that fascinates and fills concert halls.
 Only in London has Paganini not yet performed.
-The British impresario John Watson (Christian McKay) wants to change this in the year 1830 in any case.
-He risks all his fortune and reputation to win Paganini for a guest appearance in London.
-But Paganini's clever manager Urbani (Jared Harris) keeps stalling Watson longer and longer.
-He lets his protégé collect advance payments, but the virtuoso is far from thinking of a trip to London.
-Just as Watson and his family are on the brink of extinction, the tide turns: Paganini and Urbani come to London.
-Despite loud protests from women's rights activists who see Paganini as the spawn of a sexist, Paganini's guest appearance seems to be the great success Watson had hoped for.
-But when the violinist falls in love with Watson's beautiful daughter Charlotte (Andrea Deck) and Urbani sees his influence on Paganini diminish through her, the Blatt…
+In 1830, the British impresario John Watson (Christian McKay) is determined to change that.
+He risks his entire fortune and reputation to get Paganini to give a guest performance in London.
+But Paganini's wily manager Urbani (Jared Harris) keeps stalling Watson longer and longer.
+He lets his protégé collect advances, but that doesn't make the virtuoso think twice about a trip to London.
+Just as Watson and his family are on the brink of extinction, the tide turns: Paganini and Urbani arrive in London.
+Despite loud protests from women's rights activists, who see Paganini as the spawn of a sexist, Paganini's guest performance actually seems to become the great success Watson had hoped for.
+But when the violinist falls in love with Watson's beautiful daughter Charlotte (Andrea Deck) and Urbani sees his influence over Paganini waning through her, the tide turns.

-"Der Teufelsgeiger" is an ambitious work, there's no question about it.
-Bernard Rose combines aspects of Paganini's biography with motifs from "Faust" to create a mixture of biopic, romantic drama and mystical historical film, which scores with a harmonious setting and Paganini's rousing music.
-David Garrett is obviously anxious to master his first leading role convincingly, but he doesn't really get much opportunity to do so.
-If he does not play the violin, his role is limited primarily to suffering from world-weariness with his hair hanging in his face, or to complaining about people who do not understand his talent.
-Garrett can't show any real complexity just because of the script, which unfortunately leads to the fact that his playing is only full of life when he picks up the violin.
+The Devil's Violinist is an ambitious work, there's no question about that.
+Bernard Rose combines aspects of Paganini's biography with motifs from Faust to create a blend of biopic, romantic drama, and mystical historical film that scores points with a coherent set and Paganini's stirring music.
+David Garrett is visibly striving to convincingly master his first lead role, but he doesn't really get much opportunity to do so.
+When he's not playing the violin, his role is primarily confined to suffering with hair hanging in his face from world-weariness or whining about the people who don't understand his talent.
+Garrett can't display any real complexity simply because of the script, which unfortunately results in his performance only being full of life when he picks up the violin.

-Also the otherwise very reliable Jared Harris can't show his best side here.
-His portrayal of the diabolical Urbani is far too theatrical, too artificial to really convince.
-Only Andrea Deck leaves a really positive impression, not only vocally making a convincing debut here.
-But the actors must not be reproached in themselves.
-The fact that their game just doesn't work is primarily due to the script and the direction, which seems hopelessly overwhelmed with the material.
-It becomes clear again and again where Bernard Rose's ambitions went, with what passion he went to business here.
-However, the finished movie simply lacks soul, emotional tension and characters, that you are really interested in as a viewer.
+Also, the otherwise very reliable Jared Harris doesn't exactly get to be on his best behavior here.
+His portrayal of the diabolical Urbani is far too theatrical, too contrived to be really convincing.
+Only Andrea Deck leaves a really positive impression, who delivers a convincing debut, not only vocally.
+But the actors can't be blamed for anything.
+The fact that their acting just doesn't work is primarily due to the script and the direction, which seems to be hopelessly overtaxed with the material.
+It becomes clear time and again where Bernard Rose's ambitions went, with what passion he went to the task here.
+But the finished film simply lacks soul, emotional tension, and characters that you as a viewer really care about.

 An article by Frankfurt-Tipp